20lives/OpenDHCPServerSetup/README.md

 56:00:XX:00:XX:dd > 192.168.0.XX

-The `opendhcpserverSetup.sh` script will download openDHCP, install it as a service and configure it with the required IP assignment rule.
+Run `opendhcpserverSetup.sh` with sudo, (root privileges), to download openDHCP, install it as a service and configure it with the required IP assignment rule.

 The script will also create a new bridge named 'br1'.
 If this bridge is already used, you can change its name.